The effects of linearity & holism on structure

-Many writers ask me the difference between a Linear-minded story and one that is Holistic-minded.
+Many writers ask me the difference between a Male-minded story and one that is Holistic-minded.
 If the latter cares little for outcome, goal, and consequence, then how does it end?
 In contrast to the more obvious trappings of linearity, the aspects of holism seem antithetical to the creation of a story.

 They continue to sneak their way into fiction.

-The Linear mind sees a problem and finds a solution.
+The Male mind sees a problem and finds a solution.
 The Holistic recognizes an inequity and seeks balance.
 No one mind is better than the other—merely the fallout of running on a different operating system.

 When balance takes precedence over a solution, intention replaces accomplishment.
 A new direction supersedes any notion of triumph.